pranitastudent/T-shirt-Shop-Project/README.md

 ## Project Entrails

 <p> An e-commerce site will be built which will sell t-shirts for men, women and children.
 The user should be able to search for a particular T-shirt for example 'Red T-shirt.
 In order to buy the t-shirts the user will have to register with a username and password and login.
 The registration and username will be a secure application using the authentication process.
 The user will navigate through the site using a navbar  through : Home, Cart, Feedback.
 Cart, Login and Register.
-The user once logged in can pay for the item using the strip authentication system.
+The user once logged in can pay for the item using the stripe authentication system.
 Logged in users are able to leave feedback for the site in terms of 'likes' and a feedback review on the item purchased.
 Logged in users can only edit and deleted there own feedback.
 Users will not be able to delete items from the website or delete reviews from other users.
 All users will be able to view feedback reviews.SQLite3 will be used for as a testing databases once tables are created and PostgreSQL will be used as a production database.
 Git and GitHub will be used for version control.
 The final site will be deployed and hosted on Heroku. <strong> Please note that this website is only for educational purposes to fulfil the criteria for Milestone 5 Full Stack Frameworks Django Project.</strong></p>

 ## UX Design - User Experience